simp/simp-doc/docs/getting_started_guide/Installing_SIMP_From_A_Repository.rst

 2. If another server is to be used as a kickstart server, you can still use our distributed and tested provisioning script, ``runpuppet``.

-   Add the ``simp::server::kickstart::runpuppet`` class to you kickstart server node to use ``runpuppet``.
-The file can be placed in an exising web server by setting the ``location`` parameter.
+   Add the ``simp::server::kickstart::runpuppet`` class to your kickstart server node to use ``runpuppet``.
+The file can be placed in an existing web server by setting the ``location`` parameter.
 Here's an example that could be placed in a kickstarting profile class: